Lakritzator/ScaleX/README.md

 | Scale2x_Unmanaged_Reference |  1.971 ms | 0.0224 ms | 0.0187 ms |  1.929 ms |  1.999 ms |           - |           - |           - |                56 B |
 |          Scale3x_FastBitmap | 15.157 ms | 0.1383 ms | 0.1294 ms | 14.936 ms | 15.361 ms |           - |           - |           - |              2149 B |
 |           Scale3x_Unmanaged |  4.208 ms | 0.0461 ms | 0.0431 ms |  4.121 ms |  4.290 ms |    500.0000 |      7.8125 |           - |                56 B |

-The Scale2x_FastBitmap and Scale3x_FastBitmap is the old and "current Greenshot code.
-The Scale2x_Unmanaged & Scale3x_Unmanaged is the new code, whereas Scale2x_Unmanaged_Reference is just a copy of Scale2x_Unmanaged for reference so we can see if there is a different after changing.

 Running it on an old *Windows 7* PC: